-Apart from the exhibition of its interiors from the turn of the 19th and 20th century and the exhibition chronicling the history of the industrial Lodz, a number of rooms have been dedicated to artists related to the city and those who were meritorious to the city’s inhabitants.
+Apart from the exhibition of its interiors from the turn of the 19th and 20th centuries and the exhibition chronicling the history of the industrial Lodz.
+Exists, a number of rooms have been dedicated to artists related to the city and those who were meritorious to the city’s inhabitants.

 In the same block where Manufaktura is, you can also visit the Museum of the Factory.

 Museum of the Factory is managed by Grupa Fabricum, a Lodz-based company that renders tourist services in the city of textile workers.
 Have you already seen the vast Manufaktura?
 Has the lavishness of Izrael Poznański’s Palace astonished you?

 Are you wondering how this unremarkable merchant came into such wealth?
 The Museum of the Factory will answer all those questions.

 Through modern multimedia-filled means, it will tell you how a self-sufficient district was created, what its development, textile production technique, and the everyday lives of its workers looked like.

 Łagiewnicki Forest is one of the largest city forests in Europe.
 Its area is around 1200 ha and it’s what is left in the city and surrounding areas from 200 years ago.